 Private medical insurance (often also referred to as health insurance) gives you access to private healthcare for conditions that develop after your policy has started.
 One of the main benefits of private medical insurance is the speed of access to medical treatment.

+Costs for your treatment

-You'll pay a monthly premium which covers all or some of the costs for your treatment.
-You'll be covered for conditions that begin after joining which can be cured.
+You'll pay a monthly premium that covers all or some of the costs for your treatment, and you are covered for conditions that begin after joining which can be cured.
 These are known as 'acute conditions'.